What happens to a living trust after death?

 Do I need a living trust?

 Whether you need a living trust depends on a number of personal variables.
 If you have enough assets or if you own property in multiple states, then you likely do need a living trust.
 Or if you highly value privacy and want to avoid your assets entering the public record, then you likely need a living trust.
 However, some people are able to get by with a will.
-If you want to know what makes the most sense for you, schedule an appointment with an estate planning attorney.
+If you want to know what makes the most sense for you, schedule an appointment with an estate planner.

 Previous